-E. Landlord verification: Two years verification of residency, rent payment, and compliance with all lease obligations and site and building rules, except that public housing families shall show one year of prior compliance or one year engaged in activities toward compliance.
+E. Landlord verification: One year verification of residency, rent payments and compliance with all lease obligations and site and building rules, or one year engaged in activities toward compliance.
 In no cases will relatives qualify as landlord references.
 If an applicant has just come from college, a verifiable dorm history will be considered.
 Any outstanding rent owed to the CHA or outstanding utilities must be paid before occupancy.
 Included in the landlord verification is information about activity of guests, amount of traffic, and unauthorized occupants.
 Applicants will be rejected based on a negative history as reported by the landlord.